Propaganda 2.0: Chinese Communist Party's message gets tech upgrade

 "Official news is always the top priority.
 There is no news until official news," said the person, who declined to be named because he was not authorised to speak to media.

-On Sunday, state news agency Xinhua and U.S.-listed search firm Sogou Inc, also released the first official performance of a female AI news anchor called "Xin Xiaomeng", whose first job was to present a story about delegates attending China's largely rubber-stamp parliament meeting.
+On Sunday, state news agency Xinhua and US-listed search firm Sogou, also released the first official performance of a female AI news anchor called "Xin Xiaomeng", whose first job was to present a story about delegates attending China's largely rubber-stamp parliament meeting.

 China will get even better at telling its story to the world due to its "innovative application of communication means and technology," said Guo Weimin, a spokesman for parliament's largely ceremonial advisory body.
 "I believe that our voice will spread farther and farther."